midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `Module` ##
 ==============
 In Node.js, each module is wrapped in a function when executed.This is an IIFE function.

-This design ensures that the variables and functions defined inside the module are private to that module and not accessible from other modules unless explicitly exported.
+This IIFE function makes the variables and functions private to the scope of the module itself and not accessible from other modules unless explicitly exported.

 When a Node.js module is executed, it is wrapped in a function like this internally